BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Ocean-Boulevard.md

 <hr/>

 <p>
-I'd sometimes walk right on the sand itself: sometimes closer to the water, and sometimes further up toward the seawall.
+Sometimes I'd walk right on the sand: sometimes closer to the water and sometimes further away, toward the seawall.
 </p>

 <p>